mahynski/public-template/README.md

 }
 ~~~

-The logo for this repository (logo.png) was generated using Google Gemini (Imagen 3) on Nov.
-28, 2024 with the prompt "Create a logo that is an open window with code flowing out."
+The logo for this repository (logo.png) was generated using Google Gemini 2.0 Flash (Imagen 3) on Feb.
+19, 2025 with the prompt "Create a logo of a robotic bird being released from a cage with a technological background."

 [CREATE ZENODO DOI](https://zenodo.org/account/settings/github/).
 See the CITATION.cff file for how to cite this repository.